 Second, you also need to ask yourself how much risk you’re willing to take by not getting insurance.
 Sure, in countries like India that don’t require mandatory health insurance, you can pay out of pocket for minor treatments and checkups and face little-to-no financial risk.

 But what happens when you’re facing a serious health concern and need surgery or long-term treatment?
 In the Philippines, one of the preferred countries for retired expats, it could cost up to US$27,000 for major surgery.
-It wouldn’t make sense to pay for hospital bills out of pocket when you could’ve been covered for a lot less.
+It wouldn’t make sense to pay for hospital bills out of pocket when you could have been covered for a lot less.

-On the flip side, you also have to ask yourself how much you’re willing to pay for coverage without putting a burden on your pockets.
+On the flip side, you also have to ask yourself how much you’re willing to pay for coverage without putting a burden on your finances.
 For some, a few hundred dollars a month may be within budget.
 For others, that price wouldn’t get them the coverage they want.

 Now that you know why it’s important to have health insurance as an expat, let’s look at when in your moving process you should get it.